 - Vanilla extract

-First, you add your almond flour, egg, cream, butter, vanilla extract and granulated sweetener into a bowl.
+STEP 1: Add the almond flour, egg, cream, butter, vanilla extract and granulated sweetener into a large mixing bowl.

-Roll the batter into little cookie dough balls (or portion them with a cookie scoop) and place on a baking sheet.
+STEP 3: Roll the batter into cookie dough balls (or portion them with a cookie scoop) and place them on the baking sheet.
 The dough will still be a tad soft and sticky.

-Flatten your low carb chocolate chip cookies with your hand.
+STEP 4: Flatten the low carb chocolate chip cookies with your hand.
 They should be about ½ centimetres thick.
-Then bake in the oven for around 13 minutes.

 As almond flour does not contain gluten, low carb cookies are always softer than their wheaten counterparts.
 The browned edges still have a lovely crunch though.